 option to conventional gasoline engine powered vehicles.

 modes, networks and supply chain management.
 From a macro

 perspective, and since transportation is a very complex

-system, assessing the outcome of high energy prices remains hazardous.
+system, assessing the outcome of high energy prices remains

-more energy efficient modes as well as a
+a shift towards more energy efficient modes as well as a

 effects in energy efficiency.
 As higher transport costs

-play in, namely for
+play in, namely for containers,

-activities will reconsider the locations
+many manufacturing activities will reconsider the locations

-While globalization was favored by cheap and
+While globalization was favored by cheap and efficient transport

-and energy are likely to restructure the global structure of production
+are likely to restructure the global structure of production

 and distribution towards regionalization.

 - Road.
-As far as the automobile is concerned, higher oil
+As far as the automobile is concerned,

-would simply absorb the higher costs
+Initially, commuters would simply absorb the higher costs

 either by cutting on their discretionary spending.
 Depending

-on their level of productivity, many economies could show a remarkable
+on their level of productivity, many economies could show

-(e.g. carpooling), attempts to use
+in commuting patterns (e.g. carpooling), attempts to use

 public transit, a rapid adoption of vehicles with high gasoline

-of the SUV) and a search for other
+of the SUV) and a search for other transport alternatives.

-to show signs of stress as the unsustainability of car dependent
+signs of stress as the unsustainability of car dependent

 areas become more apparent.
 There is already evidence that